 Soothing blue is an ideal color of choice for adults and children’s bedrooms.
 But that same blue that lulls us to sleep also suppresses our appetites, possibly because there are very few naturally blue foods.
 You can use blue to put you to bed, but try and keep it out of the dining room.

-- Positive: Intelligence, communication, trust, efficiency, serenity, duty, logic, coolness, reflection, calm.
+- Positive: Intelligence, communication, trust, efficiency, serenity, duty, logic, coolness, reflection, calm, dependable safe does not draw attention shows metabolism.

-- Negative: Coldness, aloofness, lack of emotion, unfriendliness.
+- Negative: Coldness, aloofness, lack of emotion, unfriendliness, could be viewed as conservative.

 Blue is the color of the mind and is essentially soothing; it affects us mentally, rather than the physical reaction we have to red.
 Strong blues will stimulate clear thought and lighter, soft blues will calm the mind and aid concentration.
 Consequently, it is serene and mentally calming.
 It is the color of clear communication.
 Blue objects do not appear to be as close to us as red ones.
 Time and again in research, blue is the world’s favorite color.
 However, it can be perceived as cold, unemotional and unfriendly.